LLN273/Genomic_polarization_allotetraploids/README.md

                             "sister_ID_analysis_GENE_TREES.txt"
 ```

-The output file reveals that in 56% of all gene trees, the polarized allotetraploid pairs with either species "10" (32%) or species "3" (24%):
+The output file reveals that for 56% of all gene trees the polarized allotetraploid pairs either with species "10" (32%) or species "3" (24%):

 ```bash
 cat sister_ID_analysis_GENE_TREES.txt